Introduction to Microsoft Excel 2019/Office 365

 Mastering Excel's IF Function

-I think you'll be intrigued by our final lesson, in which you'll learn how to use Excel to aid you in decision making.
-We'll use a special function in Excel that allows it to make comparisons and use those comparisons as the basis for important decisions.
+You'll be intrigued by the final lesson, in which you'll learn how to use Excel to aid you in decision making.
+You'll use a special function in Excel that allows it to make comparisons and use those comparisons as the basis for important decisions.

 - Internet access